-In honor of our good friends, we decided to celebrate Friendsgiving this month with Peanut Butter and Jelly Cookies that are good for kids and adults alike.
-They’re not too sweet, and they have just the right amount of peanut butter-iness to keep even the biggest kids coming back for more.
-After we made these cookies, we took plates of them around to friends to share – and of course the kids munched on them while watching Adventure Time with buddies.
+These cookies are good for kids and adults alike.
+They’re not too sweet, and they have just the right amount of peanut butter-y-ness to keep even the biggest kids coming back for more.

 Peanut Butter and Jelly Cookies